openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation.md

 ## Installation

-For installation instructions, see [here](../../quickstart-guide/installation.md).
+For installation instructions, see [here](../../../quickstart-guide/installation.md).

 ## Support

-If you encounter issues or have a question, file an [Github issue](https://github.com/openebs/openebs/issues/new), or talk to us on the [#openebs channel on the Kubernetes Slack server](https://kubernetes.slack.com/messages/openebs/).
+If you encounter issues or have a question, file a [Github issue](https://github.com/openebs/openebs/issues/new), or talk to us on the [#openebs channel on the Kubernetes Slack server](https://kubernetes.slack.com/messages/openebs/).

 ## See Also